Level 1- The Slowest Speed

 The Most Popular Places

 By far the most popular museums of the Smithsonian are the Air and Space Museum, the Natural History Museum, and The National Zoo.
 The Natural History Museum is my overall favorite museum because it’s where I feel like I learn the most.
 It’s where you can see exhibits on early man and the development of humans, extinct and modern mammals, reptiles, sea creatures and more.
 Think Wooly Mammoths and dinosaurs!
 If you or someone in your family is into space and sky exploration, rockets, airplanes and things that fly, you’ll love the Air and Space Museum.
-This is the place for the curious kid or the space and plane enthusiast.
+This is the place for the curious kid or the space and planet enthusiast.